sueLan/suelan.github.io/source/_posts/The-Implementation-of-Convolutional-and-MaxPool-layer.md

  ```
  This `[maxpool]` sections comes after the `[convolutional]` section.
-Its input size(416 x 416 x 16) equal to the ouput size of the former layer (416 x 416 x  16).
+Its input size(416 x 416 x 16) equal to the output size of the former layer (416 x 416 x  16).
 The filter size is 2 x 2, stride is 2.
 Each time, the filter would move 2 steps, for a 4x4x1 input volume, its output is 2x2x1 volume.
 ![e65fb56d.png](/img/995676c2-24ed-4165-8224-0bc01148242a/e65fb56d.png)
 ```
 9 == max(1, 3, 2, 9)